GDYT Frequently Asked Questions – Program Providers

 What is a GDYT Program Provider?

 A Program Provider is a school, community based, faith based or youth-serving organization with programmatic capacity and youth-development experience.
 Program Providers deliver summer employment services through a non-financial agreement with Connect Detroit, the GDYT Summer Youth Employment Coordinator.

 How do I become a Program Provider for GDYT?

-Interested organizations must submit a proposal to Connect Detroit through a process which typically takes place in February.
+Interested organizations must submit a proposal to Connect Detroit through the Request For Proposals (RFP) process.
+Proposals for 2023 are due January 13, 2023.
 For more information email Connect Detroit at GDYT@connectdetroit.org

 Am I able to select youth I would like to work with my organization?